-After completing my BSc degree in Virology at the University of Edinburgh I successfully studied for a PhD in Molecular Virology from the University of Cambridge.
-Within the Department of Medicine my research concentrated on factors that control human cytomegalovirus gene expression.
-Following this I was able to secure funding to undertake research in Uganda for 18 months at the Medical Research Council/Uganda Virus Research Institute Research Unit on AIDS.
-These studies included investigating the role various co-infections and cytokines play in HIV disease progression.
-Prior to my appointment as a Lecturer, and subsequent promotion to Senior Lecturer, in Medical Microbiology at the University of Westminster I was a Post-doctoral Research Fellow at University College London.
-During this time I undertook studies to further our understanding of highly pathogenic viruses such as rabies/lyssaviruses, HIV and Ebolaviruses.
-Within the Faculty of Science and Technology I will continue my research studies into the epidemiology and antigenicity of (re-)emerging viral zoonoses, using the results to aid development of novel methods for their control.
+After successfully completing a PhD in Molecular Virology from the University of Cambridge where my research concentrated on factors that control human cytomegalovirus gene expression, I was able to secure funding to undertake research in Uganda for 18 months at the Medical Research Council/Uganda Virus Research Institute Research Unit on AIDS.
+Studies at the MRC/UVRI Unit included investigating the role various co-infections and cytokines play in HIV disease progression.
+During my time as a Post-doctoral Research Fellow at University College London I undertook studies to further our understanding of highly pathogenic viruses such as rabies/lyssaviruses, HIV and Ebolaviruses.
+Following my appointment as a Lecturer, and subsequent promotion to Senior Lecturer, at the University of Westminster I am now a Senior Lecturer in the School of Life Sciences at the University of Sussex.
+In this role I am continuing my research studies into the epidemiology and antigenicity of (re-)emerging viral zoonoses, using the results to aid the development of novel methods for their control.